gostan99/ai_briefing_bot/README.md

 1. Copy `.env.example` to `.env` and update database credentials plus any API/email keys.
 2. Install dependencies with `poetry install` (or `uv sync`).
 3. Create the schema via `python -m app.db.init_db`.
+4. Launch the API locally with `uvicorn app.main:app --reload` to expose `POST /subscriptions` and `/healthz`.

 Docker Compose, subscription/webhook handlers, and workers will be added as the event-driven pipeline solidifies.
 See `docs/architecture.md` for the detailed flow and retry strategy.